VictorMadu/food-ordering/README.md

 #### Concurrency Control

-I've applied the `optimistic concurrency control` (OCC) technique to manage concurrency and prevent persistence of stale data, utilizing the `version` field.
+I've applied the `optimistic concurrency control` (OCC) for transactional control, utilizing the `version` field.
+Simple, but powerful.

 ---